-There are significant benefits to partnership marketing and here are some of them:
+There are many significant benefits to partnership marketing and here are some of them:

-By partnering with another brand that has a presence in a particular region, area or niche, will enable you to reach a new market that you wouldn’t have been able to reach before.
+Partnering with another brand that has a presence in a particular region, area or niche, will enable you to reach a new market, that you wouldn’t have been able to reach before.

 This opens up new opportunities for growth and greater productivity for your brand.

 You can also sit back and enjoy the benefits of a customer base that will more easily trust your brand, due to the trust they already have for your partner.

 You will also be marketing to an audience that will already be interested in your type of brand.
 This can maximize your marketing efforts, with the least amount of input.